 What you need to know about becoming a homestay provider

-Have you have thought about the possibility of unlocking the door to your spare room and hosting an international student?
+Have you ever thought about the possibility of unlocking the door to your spare room and hosting an international student?
 LanguageUK can help you earn an additional weekly tax-free income for that holiday or special occasion.

 Could you be a homestay provider?